rafaqz/Rasters.jl/README.md

   Indexing a `GeoStack` by name is always lazy, while `view` of a `GeoArray` is lazy and `getindex` will load to memory. `read` can be used on any object to ensure that all data is loaded to memory.
+- Broadcast over disk-based objects is lazy - it will only run when the array is indexed.
+    Always prefer broadcasts to explicit loops - these can be very slow with disk-based data.
-- Regions and points selected with `Between` and `Contains` select the right points or whole intervals no matter the order of the index or it's position in the cell.
+- Regions and points selected with `Between` and `Contains` select the right point or whole interval no matter the order of the index or it's position in the cell.
 - For `Projected` mode you can index in any projection you want to by setting the `mappedcrs` keyword on construction.
 You don't even need to know the